uc-cdis/cloud-automation/kube/services/revproxy/README.md

 External facing services are accessed through this reverse proxy at different URL paths under the same domain.

+### 4/11/23: Updates to Revproxy Setup
+The `kube-setup-revproxy` script has changed a little bit, and so have the files in this service.
+If you've been here before, you may notice two new directories, `custom-nginx-image` and `vanilla-nginx-image`.
+As their names suggest, the `custom-nginx-image` folder contains configuration files for the custom build of Nginx we had been using to run revproxy, while `vanilla-nginx-image`'s files are for the mainline Nginx image.
+By default, the script still operates as it did in the past, but if you want to update to using the vanilla Nginx image, you can take the following steps:

+1. Go into the manifest.json for your environment, and update the version for revproxy.
+Rather than saying quay.io/cdis/revproxy:<yourtag>, it should say quay.io/csid/nginx:stable-perl

+2. Add this block to your manifest.json, at the same level as other service-specific configurations:
+        "revproxy": {
+            "use_vanilla_nginx_image": true
+        },
+    This will let the revproxy setup script know to use the configurations for the vanilla image, and not the custom one.

+3. Run gen3 kube-setup-revproxy, which will roll the service, and reinstall all your configurations. gen3 roll revproxy won't work in this case, since that will just restart the service,

+4. Check that revproxy is running and healthy, using whatever method you think best, or using `kubectl get pod | grep revproxy`.

 ### Run reverse proxy in AWS

 The `revproxy-service-elb` k8s LoadBalancer service manifests itself